-Ardrossan Football Club will be cooking a breakfast bbq from 7:00 am while the Bakery and Sarah’s Coffee Shop will be open from 6:00 am to fuel the marathon runners.
+Ardrossan Football Club will be cooking a breakfast bbq from 7:00 am while the Bakery and The Coffee House will be open from 6:00 am to fuel the marathon runners.
 Food and drinks will be available throughout the event while a market will also operate in Town Square from 9:00 am.

 Community participants, sports clubs and families can enter any of the events at coastalfunruns.com/event-registration Yorke Coastal East 100.
 Early registration is essential to ensure correct bib details and all participants receive a completion medal.